Niels Ebbesen Hansen: Biography

-After graduation, he worked for a time in a large grape nursery.
 He was induced to return to Iowa State, where he was awarded his Master of Science degree in 1895.

 Career

 In 1895, South Dakota State College (now South Dakota State University), appointed Hansen to build its Horticultural Department.
 He also served as the director of the South Dakota Experiment Station at Brookings.

 A 1908 portrait of Hansen during his third plant exploration to Russia.
 He wears his field exploration gear and holds a bundle of alfalfa.
 Photo courtesy South Dakota Agricultural Heritage Museum.

-Hansen searched for new grasses, fruits and other plants throughout Europe and Asia.
-He brought these plants back to America to raise or crossbreed with American varieties to produce a stronger plant.
-He was the originator of many new fruits, among them the Hansen hybrid plums.
-He is credited with the discovery and introduction of hardy Cossack alfalfa, crested wheat grass and brome grass.
-He developed larger apricots and plums by crossing native varieties with those he brought from Asia.

 On an 1897 trip to Russia, he encountered the red-fleshed wild apple Malus niedzwetskyana and began two breeding programs based on this unusual fruit, one aimed at developing a cold-hardy cooking and eating apple, and the other aimed at developing ornamental crabapples.
 His efforts resulted in the Almata apple and the Hopa crabapple, among other varieties.
 When he discovered that the northwest apple breeder Albert Etter had beaten him to the punch in creating red-fleshed hybrids, he wrote to concede him priority with the words "Mr. Etter, you have defeated me in my destiny."

-Hansen was a member of the International Jury of Horticulture at the World's Fair in St. Louis, Missouri in 1904 and a United States delegate to the First International Congress of Genetics in London, England in 1906.
-He served as secretary of the South Dakota Horticultural Society for many years.
-In 1949, a monument in recognition of Dr. Hansen and his contributions was erected on the campus of South Dakota State College.

 A collection of the records, faculty papers, and related materials of Niels Ebbesen Hansen are maintained in the Archives of South Dakota State University.